catapinedajr/Admin-Portal/docs/DATABASE_SCHEMA.md

 ## Overview

 The community forums system uses PostgreSQL with Drizzle ORM.
-The schema consists of 6 core tables for the forum functionality plus 4 tables for the advertising system.
+The schema consists of core tables for forum functionality plus tables for the advertising system.

 ---